 Thought you might enjoy seeing what deep sky objects will come close to the celestial poles, so those are listed in the above tables as well.

 I am so very proud of what hundreds of thousands of Americans of all ages did today, marching in hundreds of anti-gun-violence rallies all across our nation.
 I’m especially proud of the students.
 We had a huge group of marchers in Mineral Point, Wisconsin (students included), and I was glad I participated.

 I do not want to live in a country where everyone is armed to the teeth.
 You know, you have to decide what kind of a world you want to live in and then work towards that goal, no matter how difficult.

 I was devastated and angry when John Lennon was shot to death in New York in 1980 outside his apartment building by a very disturbed man (it is almost always a man, isn’t it?).
 I mean, who the hell would kill a musician?
 I will never get over it.
 On that day (and many times since), I decided “enough is enough”.
 Gun ownership should be a privilege that has to be earned, not a right.
 And weapons of war do not belong in the hands of private citizens—ever.
 If that involves repealing the Second Amendment to the United States Constitution, then so be it.
 But “we the people” never get a chance to vote on gun issues, do we?

 If gun owners in this country can’t support much stricter and sensible gun laws, then maybe we should peacefully go our separate ways.
 Gun lovers can have their country (a dystopia, really), and the rest of us can live somewhere else.
 I would support a civil separation, but never a civil war.
-(Besides, we know what side has most of the guns.)
+(Besides, we know which side has most of the guns.)